-IDAHO RANK:
+RANK:

-37

 out of 47 states + DC

-TOTAL SCORE: 24.6 OUT OF 80 POSSIBLE POINTS
+TOTAL SCORE: 40.5 OUT OF 80 POSSIBLE POINTS

-Idaho has much work to do to ensure wise health spending and affordability for its residents.
-According to SHADAC, 15% of ID adults could not get needed medical care due to cost as of 2019, and the share of people with other affordability burdens is far higher.
-While ID's high uninsurance rate (10.8%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
-According to the PCE, healthcare spending per person in ID grew 36% between 2013 and 2019, totaling \$6,777 in 2019.\
+lowa has much work to do to ensure wise health spending and affordability for its residents.
+According to SHADAC, 9% of IA adults could not get needed medical care due to cost as of 2019, and the share of people with other affordability burdens is far higher.
+While IA's uninsurance rate (5%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
+According to the PCE, healthcare spending per person in IA grew 21% between 2013 and 2019, totaling \$6,702 in 2019.

 POLICY SCORE

-0.0 out 10 POINTS

-As is common in many states, ID has done little to curb the rise of healthcare prices.
+As is common in many states, IA has done little to curb the rise of healthcare prices.

 OUTCOME SCORE

-4.1 out 10 POINTS
+7.3 OUT 10 POINT

 High private prices are one factor driving costs.
-ID's inpatient private payer prices are 196% of Medicare prices, placing them in the middle range of all states.
-Ranked 26 out of 48 states, plus DC.
+IA is among the least expensive states, with inpatient private payer prices at 161% of Medicare prices.
+Ranked 5 out of 48 states, plus DC.

 RECOMMENDATIONS

 Year-over-year increases in healthcare prices overwhelmingly drive state healthcare spending.
-Idaho should consider creating a robust APCD, strong price transparency requirements, establishing a health spending oversight entity and creating health spending targets.
+Even states like IA with lower price levels than other areas should consider creating a robust APCD, strong price transparency requirements, establishing a health spending oversight entity and creating health spending targets.

 REDUCE LOW-VALUE CARE

 CURB EXCESS

 PRICES IN THE

 SYSTEM

-0.6 of 10 POINTS ID has not enacted meaningful patient safety reporting.
-84% of hospitals have adopted antibiotic stewardship.
-ID has not yet measured the extent of low-value care being provided.
-8.0 out 10 Points ID has less low-value care than the national average.
+0.6 of 10 POINTS

+IA has not enacted meaningful patient safety reporting.
+86% of hospitals have adopted antibiotic stewardship.
+IA has not yet measured the extent of low-value care being provided.

+IA has less low-value care than the national average.
 Ranked 5 out of 50 states, plus DC.

-ID should consider using claims and EHR data to identify unecessary care and enacting a multistakeholder effort to reduce it.
-EXTEND J COVERAGE TO ALL RESIDENTS 3.0 OUT 10 POINTS Medicaid Coverage for childless adults extends to 138% of FPL.
-No immigrant populations can access state coverage options.
-4.9 OUT 10 POINTS ID is among the states with the most uninsured people-11% of ID residents are uninsured.
-Ranked 40 out of 50 states, plus DC.
-ID should consider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
-ID should also consider coverage options for low-income immigrants that do not qualify for Medicaid/CHIP and adding affordability criteria to rate review.
-MAKE OUT-OFPOCKET COSTS AFFORDABLE 0.0 out 10 POINTS ID has not enacted any of the policies that may protect state residents from high out-of-pocket costs.
-4.0 OUT 10 POINTS ID ranked poorly in terms of affordability burdens (38 out of 49 states, plus DC)-15% of adults could not get needed medical care due to cost.
+IA should consider using claims and EHR data to identify unnecessary care and enact a multistakeholder effort to reduce it.

+EXTEND J COVERAGE TO ALL RESIDENTS

+Medicaid coverage for childless adults extends to 138% of FPL.
+Only some immigrants can access state coverage options (see back for details).

+IA is among the states with the least uninsured people, still 5% of IA residents are uninsured.
+Ranked 7 out of 50 states, plus DC.

+IA should onsider options for residents earning too much to qualify for Medicaid, like a Basic Health Plan, premium subsidies, Medicaid buy-in and a public option.
+IA should also consider offering coverage options for legally residing immigrant pregnant people, undocumented children and adults and adding affordability criteria to rate review.

+MAKE OUT-OFPOCKET COSTS AFFORDABLE

+2.6 of 10 Points

+IA has limited protections against shortterm, limited-duration health plans.
+IA has partial surprise medical bill protections.
+9.7 of 10 POINTS

+IA ranked well in terms of affordability burdens (2 out of 49 states, plus DC), but 9% of adults could not get needed medical care due to cost.
 The share of people with other affordability burdens is far higher.
-ID should consider a suite of measure to ease consumer burdens, such as: protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services; and requiring standard plan design on their state exchange.
+IA should consider a suite of measures to ease consumer burdens, such as: stronger protections against short-term, limited-duration health plans; surprise medical bill protections not addressed by the federal No Surprises Act; and waiving or reducing cost-sharing for high-value services.

 APCD = All-Payer Claims Database CHESS = Consumer Healthcare Experience State Survey CMS = Centers for Medicare and Medicaid Services EHR = Electronic Health Records FPL = Federal Poverty Level PCE = Personal Consumption Expenditure (Healthcare PCE measures spending growth among households as well as nonprofit, commercial and government hospitals/nursing homes) SHADAC = State Health Access Data Assistance Center SMB = Surprise Medical Bill STLD = Short-Term, Limited-Duration

-Healthcare Affordability State Policy Scorecard STATE:
+Healthcare Affordability State Policy Scorecard

+STATE: